Different infrared radiators - What are the differences between full spectrum radiators and ceramic radiators?

 As the skin's ability to absorb heat only increases with increasing blood circulation, low irradiance levels (approx. 40 mW/qcm) should be selected at the start of the treatment.
 Starting from this value, the intensity can then be increased step by step.

-- The skin's own temperature must not rise too high - the maximum skin temperature of 43 °C must not be exceeded, as otherwise local skin damage could occur.
-This limit value must be observed for all types of heat applications.
+- The skin's own temperature must not rise too high - the maximum skin temperature of 43 °C must not be exceeded, as this could lead to local skin damage.
+This limit must be observed for all types of heat applications.

 Physiotherm has developed the patented SENSOcare® technology.
 Sensors measure the skin temperature of your back every second without contact during use.
 Algorithms based on findings from clinical studies use these measurements to automatically adjust the emitter temperature and therefore the infrared intensity and spectrum to the body's needs.
 The SENSOcare® safety technology thus permanently optimizes the heat supply and can protect your skin from burns.
 The infrared limit values (eyes and skin) are undercut.